saltedge/saltedge-ios-swift/README.md

 let anyValue = accountExtra["string_key"]
 ```

-Some of key-pairs has predifinied extensions:
+Some of key-pairs have predifinied extensions:

 ```swift
 let transaction = SETransaction()